royaloperahouse/DS2-VMS/README.md

 Create a new branch for your changes, and submit it as a PR.

+If you forget your local password, run `strapi admin:reset-user-password`.

 ## Deployment

 This app is currently hosted on Heroku, and builds automatically from `main`.